Peter Siddle, vegan cricketer

 "One year later the same thing happened as I learnt about the dairy industry, which I now think is probably the worst of them all.
 The intolerable cruelty, which is predominantly hidden from the public is disgusting.”

 Peter and Anna also look after rescue dogs at home until permanent homes are found.
 Their first dog found a home with teammate Aaron Funch.
+Their wedding in 2017 was featured in the media with their dogs in attendance and impressive vegan food including wedding cake (read more here).

 Breaking the stereotype